0xfe/vextab/README.md

 VexTab defaults to HTML5 canvas; for SVG include RaphaelJS in a script tag _before_ `vextab-div.js`.
 See the `.html` files in `doc/` for examples of `vextab-div` in use.

+Some of the available `div` attributes are:

+* `editor`: `true`|`false` -- Enable/disable live editor.
+Default `false`.
+* `scale`: `0.5` -> `3.0` -- Scale factor for rendering.
+Default `1.0`.
+* `editor_width`, `editor_height`: pixels -- Dimensions of editor.

+You can use the CSS file in `releases/vextab.css` for basic styling of the interface.

+Note that the provided `vextab-div.js` bundle is unminified, and includes all necessary dependencies such as jQuery, Underscore, and VexFlow.
+You can get access to some of these classes, and the VexTab API (see below) via the `VexTabDiv` global.

+* `VexTabDiv.Div`: The TabDiv class used to implement the auto-render functionality for `div` elements.
+* `VexTabDiv.VexTab`: The parser.
+See API below.
+* `VexTabDiv.Artist`: The renderer.
+See API below.
+* `VexTabDiv.Flow`: The `Vex.Flow` namespace from the VexFlow library.

 ## VexTab API

 If you want to do more interesting things with VexTab, you can use the API directly.
-First install the NPM:

     $ npm install vextab